The BSD Journal

 The purpose of this web site is to journal my experiences using BSD operating systems on a number of different hardware platforms.
 These days I use either OpenBSD or Apple's macOS on the desktop.
 The majority of my server systems also run OpenBSD.

+My storage systems run FreeBSD with ZFS and virtual machine hosts also run FreeBSD along with ZFS and bhyve.
 I occasionally use NetBSD for some projects.
-For large storage systems I almost always use FreeBSD with ZFS.
-DragonFly BSD with its Hammer filesystem might be an interesting option for storage in the future.
+DragonFly BSD with its HAMMER2 filesystem might be an interesting option for storage in the future.

 News